Boeing 314 Clipper: Wartime service

+From the time of America's entry into World War II in December 1941 through to October 31, 1944, the Pan American 314s flew 9.9 million miles during which they carried 72,621 passengers completing 1,299 flights over the Pacific and 1,595 crossings of the Atlantic.

+Immediate post war

+Following the end of the war, the Clippers though still owned by the American government, were still being used by Pan American to transport civilian passengers up until their last scheduled service on April 8–9, 1946, when the American Clipper flew from Honolulu to San Francisco.
+They were then offered to Pan American by the War Assets Administration (WAA) at an asking price of $50,000 each.

+The last Pan American 314 to be retired, the California Clipper NC18602 had accumulated more than a million flight miles by 1946.
+Of the 12 Boeing 314 Clippers built, three were lost to accidents, although only one of those resulted in fatalities, the loss of Yankee Clipper.

-After the war, several Clippers were returned to Pan American hands.
-However, even before hostilities had ended, the Clipper had become obsolete.
-The flying boat's advantage had been that it didn't require long concrete runways, but during the war a great many such runways had been built for heavy bombers.
-New long-range airliners such as the Lockheed Constellation and Douglas DC-4 were developed.
-The new landplanes were relatively easy to fly, and did not require the extensive pilot training programs mandated for seaplane operations.
+By this point, the 314s operated by Pan American had each accumulated more than 18,000 flight hours, and together had completed approximately 5,000 ocean crossings and flown more than 12.5 million miles.
+However, even before hostilities had ended, the 314 had become obsolete, which was recognised by Pan American, and they declined to take up the option to purchase them.
+The flying boat's advantage had been that it did not require long concrete runways, but during the war many such runways had been built for heavy bombers.
+New long-range airliners such as the Lockheed Constellation and Douglas DC-4 were not only faster but relatively easy to fly, and did not require the extensive pilot training programs mandated for flying boat operations.
 One of the 314's most experienced pilots said, "We were indeed glad to change to DC-4s, and I argued daily for eliminating all flying boats.
 The landplanes were much safer.
 No one in the operations department... had any idea of the hazards of flying boat operations.
-The main problem now was lack of the very high level of experience and competence required of seaplane pilots".
+The main problem now was lack of the very high level of experience and competence required of seaplane pilots."

-Retirement

-The last Pan Am 314 to be retired, the California Clipper NC18602, in 1946, had accumulated more than a million flight miles.
-Of the 12 Boeing 314 Clippers built, three were lost to accidents, although only one of those resulted in fatalities: 24 passengers and crew aboard the Yankee Clipper NC18603 lost their lives in a landing accident at Cabo Ruivo Seaplane Base, in Lisbon, Portugal on February 22, 1943.
-Among that flight's passengers were prominent American author and war correspondent Benjamin Robertson, who was killed, and the American singer and actress Jane Froman, who was seriously injured.

-Pan-Am's 314 was removed from scheduled service in 1946 and the seven serviceable B-314s were purchased by the start-up airline New World Airways.
-These sat at San Diego's Lindbergh Field for a long time before all were eventually sold for scrap in 1950.
-The last of the fleet, the Anzac Clipper NC18611(A), was resold and scrapped at Baltimore, Maryland in late 1951.

-BOAC's 314As were withdrawn from the Baltimore-to-Bermuda route in January 1948, replaced by Lockheed Constellations flying from New York and Baltimore to Bermuda.
+That last flight by the American Clipper had carried 24 passengers and taken 16 hours and 39 minutes, compared with a Lockheed L-049 on that same day transporting 42 passengers, and taking nine hours and nine minutes to cover the same route.